Time Line (a partial list of his offices and accomplishments)

 December 1792 - He is elected to the Delaware Assembly

-March 1793 - He resigns his senatorial seat.
-This signals the end of his political career.
+March 1793 - He resigns his senatorial seat signaling the end of his political career.

 1803 - Mary Dickinson dies.